 So, what party makes sure the value of the property is in line with the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from 1st Appraisal Source will ensure, you as an interested party, are informed.

-Appraisals begin with the home inspection
+Appraisals begin with the property inspection

-Appraisers get to know the neighborhoods in which they work.
+Appraisers get to know the subdivisions in which they appraise.
 They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.